antonysama/Abstractive_Summarization/README.md

-**Instructions for using the colab notebook with python3 and GPU:**
+**Instructions for running PreSumm program on Colab & Drive.
+With GPU and dependencies (on python 3) :**

-(On stand-alone computer, run 'conda activate p36')
+(Under 'My Drive' you will find a clone of the oroginal repo (PreSumm).
+Under 'bert_data' is pre-preprocessed data.
+Under 'models' a pretrained  model.
+Under  'stanford' pre-loaded stanford-core-nlp files.)

-*  Open google colab.
-To enable GPU : Runtime->Change runtime type-> Hardware Accelerator-> GPU.
+**STEP 1 - Open colab using the account id & p/w sent.
+Do not mount google drive untill you finish installing the dependnecy on step 2.
+To enable GPU : Runtime -> Change runtime type -> Hardware Accelerator-> GPU. **

-    To cross-check:
+    To cross-check GPU run:

     #!/usr/bin/env bash

     import tensorflow as tf